Northeast Kingdom Waste Management District

 Pesticides

 Pesticides are banned from landfill disposal and are considered a hazardous waste.
-Lyndonville recycling center accepts hazardous waste seasonally, May 1-early Oct., or can be brought to any HHW Collection Event.
+Lyndonville recycling center accepts hazardous waste seasonally, May 1-early Oct., or can be brought to any Household Hazardous Waste collection.
 Call for more details.

 Pizza Boxes

-Pizza boxes that are not soiled with excessive grease or cheese can be recycled with cardboard at all NEKWMD recycling center.
-Boxes with excess grease or cheese should be disposed with household trash.
+Clean pizza boxes can be recycled with cardboard at all NEKWMD recycling center.
+Dirty pizza boxes can be disposed with household trash.

 The NEKWMD no longer accepts plastic bags and films for recycling.
 Plastic bags are accepted by major grocery retailers in our area (Shaw's, Price Chopper, Hannaford's locations).
 Find out more information about acceptable materials and participating locations at Trex Recycling.

 Plastic buckets larger than 2.5 gallons are not recyclable and should be disposed as trash.
-This includes cat litter buckets, 5-gal pails.
+This includes cat litter buckets, 5-gal pails, and all totes.

 Propane Tanks